 Today in Tribe History: August 31, 2004

 The Tribe jumped out early on New York’s Javier Vazquez, plating three in the first.
-Vizquel singled with one out, moved to second on a fielder’s choice, and the bases loaded on a walk from Victor Martinez.
+Vizquel singled with one out, moved to second on a fielder’s choice, and headed to third on a walk by Victor Martinez to load the bases.
 Travis Hafner cleared the deck with a triple to center.
-With runners on the corners and one out in the second, Vizquel singled home a run and scored two batters later on a sacrifice fly as the Indians expanded their lead to 6-0 and ended the day of Vazquez after just four batters retired.
+With runners on the corners and one out in the second, Vizquel singled home a run, moved to third on an RBI-single by Matt Lawton to end Vazquez’s night, and scored on a sacrifice fly by Martinez as the Indians expanded their lead to 6-0.

-Vizquel batted again in the third, this time against Tanyon Sturtze, and his two-out double scored Ben Broussard and Coco Crisp to push the lead to 9-0.
-Cleveland was retired in order in the fourth, but an RBI-double and a homer in the fifth pushed the lead up three more runs and Vizquel’s single ended Sturtze’s day.
-He would come around to score on a bases loaded walk from Casey Blake.
-And the Indians would score six total in the frame.
+Vizquel batted again in the third, this time against Tanyon Sturtze, and his two-out double after a Coco Crisp RBI-single scored Ben Broussard and Crisp to push the lead to 9-0.
+Cleveland was retired in order in the fourth, but an RBI-double (Ronnie Belliard) and a homer (Crisp) in the fifth pushed the lead up three more runs before Vizquel’s single ended Sturtze’s day.
+He would come around to score on a bases loaded walk from Casey Blake and the Indians would score six total in the frame.

-Vizquel outhit the Yankees on the day.
-Jake Westbrook (seven innings, five hits, five strikeouts) and Jeremy Guthrie (two innings, one walk, one strikeout) limited the Bronx Bombers to just five hits on the afternoon.
-Vizquel’s day was historic in Indians history, as he became the seventh player in club history to have six hits in one game, last done by Jorge Orta on June 15th, 1980.
+Vizquel actually outhit the Yankees on the day, 6-5.
+Jake Westbrook (seven innings, five hits, five strikeouts) and Jeremy Guthrie (two innings, one walk, one strikeout) limited the Bronx Bombers to just the five hits on the afternoon.
+Vizquel’s day was a rare accomplishment in Indians history, as he became just the franchise’s seventh player ever to have six hits in one game, last done by Jorge Orta on June 15, 1980.